NikitaModi0016/MedAppoint/README.md

-# MediAppoint
+# MedAppoint
-MediAppoint is a comprehensive doctor appointment management system designed to streamline the process of scheduling and managing appointments between doctors and patients.
+MedAppoint is a comprehensive doctor appointment management system designed to streamline the process of scheduling and managing appointments between doctors and patients.